Shelpin/Guardiaen/README.md

 - /kick_listed_spammers:

 Kicks and bans all users listed in matched_users.csv.
 Run this command after reviewing the list of matches.
+The mute function can be reverted by the bot using unmute, but unbanning requires manual action by one of the group admins.

 - /ping: